mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/storage/static-local-volume/index.md

 -   You have access to a Linux, macOS, or Windows computer with a supported operating system version.

--   You have a provisioned `konvoy` cluster that is configured to use the `localvolumeprovisioner` addon, but have not any addons to the cluster.
+-   You have a provisioned `konvoy` cluster that is configured to use the `localvolumeprovisioner` addon, but have not added any addons to the cluster.

 For this tutorial, **do not deploy** using all of the default settings as described in the [Quick start][quickstart].